First Up, What is Cashmere?

 - Turn the item inside out and place a cloth between the iron and cashmere to prevent any scorching of the cashmere

-- Never place an iron directly on cashmere and avoid holding the iron on the same spot of cashmere for more than 1 second
+- Never place the iron directly on cashmere and avoid holding the iron on the same spot of cashmere for more than 1 second

 You may find small balls of fiber or 'pills' forming on the surface of your cashmere item where it has been rubbed.
 A small amount of pilling in these areas is normal and can be removed with a cashmere comb or by gently picking off the balls.